openmrs/openmrs-esm-form-engine-lib/README.md

 ## About The Project

-OHRI Forms is simply a React component that renders forms based on the AMPATH Forms Schema.
+The OpenMRS form engine is simply a React component that renders forms based on the AMPATH Forms Schema.
 The AMPATH forms are well defined [here](https://ampath-forms.vercel.app/).

 ### Documentation